Perr Schuurs: Torino

+NEC Nijmegen

+On 16 June 2026, Schuurs joined Eredivisie club NEC Nijmegen on a three-year contract.
+On 29 August 2026, Schuurs made his NEC debut, marking his first competitive appearance in 1,043 days.
+He came on as an 80th-minute substitute for Bram Nuytinck and scored three minutes later to secure a 3–1 away win over PEC Zwolle.

 International career

 Schuurs was called up to the senior Netherlands squad for the UEFA Nations League matches against Poland and Italy in September 2020.

 Personal life

 Schuurs is a son of former Dutch international handball player Lambert Schuurs and his sister Demi is a professional tennis player.